sliday/100K-1M-in-10Y/chapters/glossary.md

 # Investment Plan Glossary

 ## Overview
 This glossary provides clear definitions and real examples based on our $100k portfolio.
 All examples use actual numbers from our investment plan to make concepts more concrete and actionable.
+Terms are cross-linked to relevant chapters for deeper understanding.

 ## Investment Terms